 By converting when the market is down, they may be able to help manage their tax bill.
 Roth conversions are complicated, so consult a professional and seek more information.

 The bottom line

-An investment strategy is meant to work over the long term through market ups and downs, so you need to keep a short-term pullback in perspective.
+An investment strategy is meant to work over the long term through market ups and downs, so investors need to keep a short-term pullback in perspective.

 Markets will rise and markets will fall, and with the changes, opportunities will appear.
-To make the most of a bad market, consider taking advantage of lower-cost investments through a disciplined strategy, while looking for the potential tax benefits of a downturn.
+To make the most of a bad market, consider taking advantage of lower-cost investments through a disciplined strategy, while looking to take advantage of the potential tax benefits of a downturn.

 Fidelity Brokerage Services LLC, Member NYSE, SIPC, 900 Salem Street, Smithfield, RI 02917